BoboDance/RL-Homework/Challenge_1/README.md

 ## Finding the right bin sizes
-One important detail is that two bins are sufficient for the action range for solving the pendumlum.
+One important detail is that two bins are sufficient for the action range for solving the Pendulum-v0.
 For the other features we enable to have different number of bins per feature and different support possible dense locations of the bins:
 * equal: equal sized bins
 * center: More bins at the center of the feature space